tjhancocks/Pixel/README.md

 Current/Planned features of the editor are:

-- Colours (Obviously)
+- Colours (Obviously, interface for them is present, but not functional)
-- Brush/Pen Sizes
+- Brush/Pen Sizes (interface for them is present, but not functional)
 - Shapes (Lines, Rectangles, Ovals, etc)
 - Flood Filling
 - Layers (Pretty much in - can not name or toggle layer visibility yet)